openturns/otfmi/README.rst

 On windows, it is possible to avoid resorting to command line interface by using the installer program otfmi-X.X.win32.exe ( X.X is the version number).

-Removal of otfmi
+Manual removal of otfmi
 ----------------
-Removing otfmi if you installed it from the command line is just a matter of removing all created files.
+Removing otfmi if you installed it from sources with setup.py is just a matter of removing all created files.
 Usually, it is a single file, otfmi-X.X-py2.7.egg (X.X is the version number) located in the default directory for external module.
 The path to this directory depends on your Python installation.
 On Windows with Anaconda, it